-- Promote the effective, efficient, and economic use of resources;

-- Ensure accountable public administration;
+- o Promote the effective, efficient, and economic use of resources; - o Ensure accountable public administration; - o Transparency; - o Responsiveness; and - Facilitating a culture of public service and accountability.

-- Transparency;

-- Responsiveness; and

-- Facilitating a culture of public service and accountability.

 Performance Management allows for fostering accountability between the Administration, Political Office Bearers, and the citizens of the Greater Municipal Area.